-Associated with Sri Venkateswara Swamy Tirupati, The Sri Govindaraja Swamy temple is an ancient Hindhu-vaishnavite temple situated at the heart of the Tirupati city in Chittoor District of Andhra Pradesh state in India.
-The temple is one of the earliest structures in Tirupati and also one of the biggest temple complexes in Chittoor district.
+Associated with Sri Venkateswara Swamy Tirupati, The Sri Govindaraja Swamy temple is an ancient Hindhu-vaishnavite temple in Tirupati city of Chittoor District of Andhra Pradesh state in India.
+The is one of the earliest structures in Tirupati and also one of the biggest temple complexes in Chittoor district.

 In the year 1239 A.D the queen of Viranarasinga of Yadavaraya made a gift for decoration of the chariot and carrying necessary repairs.
 The temple came in for greater importance in 1506 A.D. during the rule of Saluva dynasty of Vijayanagar and from then onwards different rulers in a different way developed the temple.
-It is built by the Nayakas, the successors to the Vijayanagar Empire.
+Nayakas, the successors to the Vijayanagar Empire built it.

 Before consecrating Govindarajaswamy as presiding deity, Sri Parthasarathy Swamy was the presiding deity of the temple.
 Kotturu, a village at the foot of Tirumala hills was shifted to the vicinity of Sri Govindarajaswamy Temple which was later emerged into city of Tirupati.

-Significance of Govindaraja Swamy Temple
+Here’s the significance of Govindaraja Swamy Temple:

 - It’s outer Gopuram which is visible from a quite a distance.

-- The idols of Rukmini and Satyabhama (Krishna’s wives) are also found here.
+- The idols of Rukmini and Satyabhama (Krishna’s wives) are also here.
 The original temple had Sri Parthasarathi on the main altar.
 ‘Sri Ramanuja’ added the Sri Govindaraja deity around 1130 AD.

 - Sri Govindarajaswamy temple is a huge complex with many other sub shrines in it.
 Parthasarathy temples, Kalyana Venkateswara Temple are of more importance among the sub-shrines.
 There are also shrines dedicated to Pundarikavalli, Andal, Chakratalwar, Alwars, Lakshmi Narayana Swamy, Anjaneya, Tirumala Nambi, Bhashyakars.

-Festivals at Govindaraja Swamy Temple
+Some of the festivals celebrated at Govindaraja Swamy Temple are:

 - The Sri Govindaraja Swamy Temple is home to many festivals of great perchance and importance.
 On every Saturday festival there is an onrush of visitors seeking blessings to gain health and immediate wealth.

-How to reach Govindaraja Swamy Temple
+How to reach Govindaraja Swamy Temple?

 - Hotel Bhimas Deluxe at G Car Street, Tirupati is Easily reachable from Tirupati RailwayStation (0.25 km).
 This hotel in Tirupati provides comfortable accommodation.